About the Street Transportation Department

 We will provide a safe and sustainable transportation network and deliver infrastructure services through a forward thinking and dedicated workforce to address the changing needs of the city.

-Contact Street Transportation
+Contact the Street Transportation Office

 Department Divisions

-Street Transportation is made up of four divisions and the Office of the City Engineer.
+Street Transportation Department is made up of four divisions and the Office of the City Engineer.
 The divisions and their functions are detailed below:

-Street Maintenance
+Street Maintenance Division

 The largest division in the department, Street Maintenance maintains the city's roadways and other assets in the right-of-way.
-The division is responsible for managing the city’s pavement preservation program, landscape maintenance in city right-of-way, the tree replacement program; and is also directly responsible for all bridges in the city and maintaining the city’s dam and levee program.
+The division is responsible for managing the city’s pavement preservation program, landscape maintenance in city right-of-way, the tree replacement program, and is also directly responsible for all bridges in the city and maintaining the city’s dam and levee program.
 Staff repairs asphalt and potholes, sweeps streets and removes debris, conducts street resurfacing, oversees the removal of weeds in unimproved right-of-way, grades and dustproofs alleys, responds to storm related issues such as flooded streets and clogged storm drains, and provides wash maintenance.
 The Street Maintenance Dispatch number is available 24 hours/7 days a week.
-To report a problem in the street, call 602-262-6441.
+To report a problem, call 602-262-6441.

-Traffic Services
+Traffic Services Division

-Design and Construction Management
+Design and Construction Management Division

 DCM provides citywide and area specific transportation planning, coordination and plan review for new developments, manages federal aid requests and grant submittals, and coordinates the department's capital improvement program.

-DCM is responsible for infrastructure improvements in the city's right-of-way which includes city-funded streets, landscaping and sidewalks.
+DCM is responsible for infrastructure improvements in the city's right-of-way, which includes city-funded streets, landscaping and sidewalks.
 Major activities within DCM include overall project management and construction management for design and construction contracts, surveying and construction staking, construction inspection, materials testing, landscape design and quality control.

-Management Services
+Management Services Division

 The Management Services Division is responsible for the department's budget and accounting, administrative services, information technology environments and GIS information systems.
 This division includes Administration, Technical Services, Administrative Services and Fiscal Administration sections.